Northern England: At Home in Harome

 It’s hard to believe that a town of less than 300 people could hold so many culinary travel surprises.
 After our short drive from York we arrived at the luxurious and super comfortable Pheasant Hotel.

 Our room overlooked the pond and we were greeted with a cup of steaming tea in cups featuring pheasants that we now know are also called “pheasies.”
-For those who crave attention to detail you will be over the moon at The Pheasant Hotel.
+For those who crave attention to detail, you will be over the moon at The Pheasant Hotel.
 There was even a complimentary bottle of Sloe Gin with two petite glasses to sample this tasty local cocktail.

 Each room is beautifully and meticulously decorated.
 While you will instantly notice the quality, you will just as quickly find yourself relaxing and nestled in comfort.
 Our room not only had an outstanding view but was so quiet the only thing that woke us up was the chirping of birds.
 If you’re a birder you’ll appreciate all the fine feathered friends you’ll encounter.

 The Pheasant Hotel is also known for its restaurant and Chef Peter Neville.
-They serve up fine dining with seasonal dishes that make the local ingredients really shine.
+They serve fine dining with seasonal dishes that make the local ingredients really shine.
 We experienced dinner at The Pheasant Hotel and it was simply superb.

 We also sampled a breakfast buffet right before we checked out.
-Delicious smoked salmon, local cheeses, fresh fruit and delicious fresh made pastries got us gleefully on the road.
+Delicious smoked salmon, local cheeses, fresh fruit, and delicious fresh-made pastries got us gleefully on the road.

 The Pheasant Hotel also features an indoor heated swimming pool and an assortment of spa therapies all available on-site.